DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Min_Jiang_def/index.markdown

 So, Baidu filters too, but its filtering patterns are much subtler and more nuanced than that performed by the Great Firewall.

-Baidu

-Google

-Total number of links

-3160

-3160

-Links inaccessible from China

-171

-400

-Bad links

-125

-91

-Links inaccessible due to search engine filtering

-22 (partial filtering or blockpage by Baidu)

-10 (by Google SafeSearch auto-block)

-Links inaccessible from China but accessible from the U.S. (blocked by GFW)

-24

-299 (among them, 180 ‘connection reset’)

-Links inaccessible due to GFW blocking

-24

-299
+IMG1

-Table 1.
-Distribution of Baidu and Google’s Link Accessibility (2011).
+("Table 1.
+Distribution of Baidu and Google’s Link Accessibility (2011).")

 Second, in terms of search results overlapping and ranking, I found Google and Baidu are actually quite different.
 Based on the search